Reading Time: 3 minutes

 Serbia’s wine industry consists of all boutique producers; there are no big boys on the block.
 The landscape of south-central Serbia looks very much like Tuscany (which is at the same latitude).
 There are small villages, which seem to have been lost in time.
 It was a common sight to see locals coming into town with horse and buggy.
 The countryside consists of undulating hills covered in vines.
 This is most evident in a small valley tucked away in the hills, where they grow an ancient variety.

 The Župa Valley is one of the oldest wine regions in the area, it was somewhat left alone during communism; people were permitted to make wine in an artisanal way.
 Winemaking is very important in this part of Serbia, this valley and the areas around it exported a large amount of its production to France during the phylloxera crisis.
 It is viewed as a sort of a “hicksville” in Serbia, even though they have perhaps the oldest winemaking traditions in the country.
 It is here that the ancient variety Prokupac grows in abundance on swathes of bush vines.

-The valley is home to Vino Budimir, the only Serbian winery that has been reviewed by Robert Parker, but there are many more talented winemakers in the area.
+The valley is home to Vino Budimir, the only Serbian winery that has been reviewed by Robert Parker, but there are many other talented winemakers in the area.
 We spent time with excellent winemakers like Dragoslav “Gaga” Ivanović the owner of Vinarija Ivanović, who is somewhat of a legend in Župa, crafting excellent Prokupac year after year.
 Kosta Botunjac of Vinogradi Botunjac, famous for crafting excellent Pinot Noir, also makes a stellar example of Prokupac.